textcreationpartnership/A01994/README.md

 ##Content Summary##

 #####Front#####
-Here begynneth a lytell treatyse called the gouernall of helthe with ye medecyne of ye stomackeGover

 #####Body#####
+IN this treatyſe that is clypped gouernall of helth.
+What is to be ſayd with cryſtes helpe of ſome t

-1. ¶Of the body exercyſe and of his profyte.
+    _ ¶Of the body exercyſe and of his profyte.

-1. ¶The ſpyces of exercyſe.
+    _ ¶The ſpyces of exercyſe.

-1. ¶How a man ſholde behaue hym in etynge.
+    _ ¶How a man ſholde behaue hym in etynge.

-1. ¶How a man ſholde behaue hym in his drynke.
+    _ ¶How a man ſholde behaue hym in his drynke.

-1. ¶What ſhall be done after mete.
+    _ ¶What ſhall be done after mete.

-1. ¶Of noyes of euyll gouernaunce.
+    _ ¶Of noyes of euyll gouernaunce.

 #####Back#####
-Here begynneth a lytell treatyse called the gouernall of helthe with ye medecyne of ye stomackeGover **Types of content**
+¶Here endeth the gouernall of helth.
+Enprented in flete ſtrete in London in the ſygne of the ſonne b **Types of content**

   * There are 75 **verse** lines!